lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-02-03-leveraging-1x1-production-to-improve-flow.md

 Once we can see the rocks, we can chip away at them to improve flow.

 In a single-piece flow, obstacles slow down the entire production since there is only ever one thread of work that is active.
 To improve flow the obstacle must be removed.
 If a more severe obstacle arises it can shut down production entirely.
-This may seem scary, but that is the intended effect: the only way forward to correct the problem and improve the system.
+This may seem scary, but that is the intended effect: the only way forward is to correct the problem.

 A system in such a state over an extended period of time can be said to be "Continuously Improving".